Ampersant/logoips/README.md

 5. **Access the site**

+⚡ Before accessing the site, it's highly recommended to clear the cache of the browser, to avoid problems with localhost redirections ⚡

    * Frontend: [http://localhost:8080](http://localhost:8080)
    * Admin: [http://localhost:8080/wp/wp-admin](http://localhost:8080/wp/wp-admin) - credentials on request
    * Database: host `db`, user and password as configured in `.env`